 Our team worked with Visit Lauderdale to create and manage influencer-driven digital media campaigns aimed at attracting Black travelers to Greater Fort Lauderdale.
 Recognizing the need for intentional representation and inclusion in destination marketing, this partnership leveraged our expertise and connections within the Black travel and tourism community to position Visit Lauderdale as a welcoming and diverse destination.

-By equipping Black and Brown entrepreneurs with the tools to succeed, creating opportunities for visibility and revenue generation, and fostering community engagement, this initiative empowered local businesses while enhancing Miami’s cultural heritage landscape.
+By equipping BIPOC SMEs with the tools to succeed, creating opportunities for visibility and revenue generation, and fostering community engagement, this initiative empowered local businesses while enhancing Miami’s cultural heritage landscape.

-In 2023, we worked with the South African Tourism Board to create an unprecedented opportunity for small, independent Black tour operators in the U.S. This partnership sought to bridge the gap between Black tour operators in the U.S. and South Africa, fostering global collaboration and creating new avenues for economic growth within the Black travel and tourism sector.
+We worked with the South African Tourism Board to create an unprecedented opportunity for small, independent Black tour operators in the U.S. This partnership sought to bridge the gap between Black tour operators in the U.S. and South Africa, fostering global collaboration and creating new avenues for economic growth within the Black travel and tourism sector.

 The initiative centered on a two-week familiarization (FAM) tour to South Africa, enabling U.S.-based operators to meet with their South African counterparts, gain firsthand knowledge of the destination, and build relationships with local suppliers.
 The partnership also facilitated participation in the renowned 2023 Travel Indaba trade show, where attendees could network with South African suppliers and collaborate on multi-day outbound tour itineraries.
 Our work with the South African Tourism Board set a new standard for fostering global collaboration and inclusivity in tourism.
 Through initiatives like the familiarization tour, trade show participation, and targeted networking, this collaboration successfully expanded opportunities for 10 U.S.-based Black tour operators while promoting South Africa as a vibrant and culturally rich destination.
 The success of the program underscores the value of intentional partnerships in transforming the tourism industry and driving equitable economic growth.

-In 2022, our team partnered with the U.S. Travel Association to create unprecedented opportunities for small Black tour operators to access and participate in the annual IPW international travel trade show.
+Our team partnered with the U.S. Travel Association to create unprecedented opportunities for small Black tour operators to access and participate in the annual IPW international travel trade show.
 As the leading international inbound travel trade event, IPW connects U.S. travel suppliers with domestic and international buyers, offering a critical platform for expanding global tourism markets.

 This partnership marked a historic moment as we facilitated the participation of six Black women-owned tourism businesses, introducing Black cultural heritage tour products to IPW for the first time in its 54-year history.
 Our work with the U.S. Travel Association at its annual travel trade show, IPW, pioneered access to the largest annual supplier/buyer event in the U.S. By breaking barriers for small Black tour operators and introducing Black cultural heritage tour products to a global audience, this initiative not only empowered businesses economically, but also enriched the travel industry with diverse tour products.